mlin/ai4sqlite3/README.md

 $ <b>pip3 install ai4sqlite3</b>
 $ <b>wget https://github.com/lerocha/chinook-database/raw/master/ChinookDatabase/DataSources/Chinook_Sqlite.sqlite</b>
 $ <b>ai4sqlite3 Chinook_Sqlite.sqlite --yes</b>
-Analyzing schema of Chinook_Sqlite.sqlite in 5.2s
+Analyzing schema of Chinook_Sqlite.sqlite in 4.9s

-The overall purpose of this SQLite3 database appears to be a music store, with tables for artists, albums, tracks, genres, media types, playlists, and customers.
-The tables are related through various foreign key constraints, such as the ArtistId in the Album table referencing the ArtistId in the Artist table, or the SupportRepId in the Customer table referencing the EmployeeId in the Employee table.
-These relationships allow for data to be combined and queried in useful ways, such as finding all tracks by a specific artist, or all invoices associated with a particular customer.
+This database models a digital music store.
+It includes tables for artists, albums, tracks, genres, media types, invoices, customers, employees, playlists, and playlist tracks.
+The tables are linked through foreign keys to form relationships, such as an artist being associated with an album, an invoice being linked to a customer, and a playlist being composed of multiple tracks.
+The database is designed to enable the store to manage and track music sales, customer information, and employee records, as well as organizing and categorizing the available music.

 Please state the nature of the desired database query.
 > <b>top five customer countries by revenue in 2011</b>